Gabriel-Goncalves/jungle-devs-challenge/README.md

 ---

-## How to run the application in development mode with Docker
+## How to run the application mode with Docker

 - Considering that you have docker installed and running, to run this application with docker you need to follow these steps: